OpenPecha-dev/Requests/.github/ISSUE_TEMPLATE/RFW.md

 <h2 id="drawbacks">Drawbacks</h2>

-*Describe the possible drawbacks of this work.
-(Before writing, think about the following: How will this proposed work affect what we already have?
-Might this work limit OpenPecha in the future?
+*What are the possible drawbacks of this proposed work?
+(Before answering, think about the following: How will this proposed work affect what we already have?
+Could this work limit OpenPecha in the future?
 Could it take OpenPecha in a direction that distracts us from our mission?)*

 <h2 id="alternatives">Alternatives</h2>

-*Explain any available alternatives that could be used to achieve the same or similar business value.
-(Consider the 80/20 rule here, i.e., alternatives that might provide 80% of the business value for 20% of the work.)*
+*Describe any available alternatives that could be used to achieve the same or similar business value.
+(Consider the 80/20 rule here, i.e., alternatives that could provide 80% of the business value for 20% of the work.)*

 <h2 id="new-data">New Data</h2>

-*Describe any new data artifacts that will result from this proposed work.*
+*Describe any new data artifacts that will result from this RFW.*

 <h2 id="adoption-window">Adoption Window</h2>

-*Roughly, when would the proposed work be completed?*
+*Roughly, when do you expect this work to be finished?*